robertjvt/Attribution-Relations/README.md

 Robert van Timmeren, supervised by Tommaso Caselli

 This repository contains the source code for my master thesis on Attribution Relations (ARs) at the University of Groningen.
+You can read my thesis over at https://arts.studenttheses.ub.rug.nl/31157/

 ## Dependencies
 ⚠️ Make sure you have the following dependencies installed: ⚠️